mirand863/hello_github_actions/README.md

-# hello_github_actions
+# Hello Github Actions
-This repository is a basic example on how to use github actions for automatic version bumping and testing
+This repository shows a basic example on how to use github actions for automatic version bumping and testing